Configure AsciiDoc

 It may also be necessary to set the code page in the terminal to UTF-8 using chcp 65001.

-On Windows, if the attribute value begins with & and the command starts with bundle exec, a space will be inserted at the start of the value.
+On Windows, if the attribute value contains & that’s not preceded by a space and the command starts with bundle exec, the ampersand will be escaped using ^.

 Resource references

-Any image references in the merged set of attributes for an assembly are rewritten relative to the component version.
 Any xrefs in the merged set of attributes are rewritten relative to that assembly (just like an xref in a page).
+All other references (e.g., images) in the merged set of attributes for an assembly are rewritten relative to the component version.

 Use cases